Resilience-Biomarkers-for-Aquaculture/project-predicting-phenotype/data/external/README.md

 # External Data

-This directory contains data from external sources.
+This directory contains raw gene count matrices and other external data sources.

-- Store third-party datasets and references
-- Include source URLs and licensing information
-- Document any external dependencies
+- `.tsv` files: raw gene count matrices for each sample
+- See `../processed` for normalized and grouped data